DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 2 - 02.16.2025.md

 **Deeper into the Caves**
 - Eclipse and Feyre suspect Tarroch screwed them over.
 - Nest of Stirges — incredibly territorial
-- Smoke emanating from an orange crystal
+- Smoke emanating from an orange crystal.
+Chug goes up to smash it and gets attacked by 2 fume drakes.
+- Chug ignores the monsters and breaks the crystal.
+Fumes start flowing upwards.